pmmp/PocketMine-MP/README.md

 - [#pmmp + #pocketmine channel IRC](http://webchat.freenode.net/?channels=pmmp,pocketmine)

 ### Plugins
 There are a very wide range of already-written plugins available which you can use to customise your server.
-Check out the [old plugin repository](http://plugins.pocketmine.net/), [Poggit](https://poggit.pmmp.io) or just search GitHub.
+Check out [the old plugin repository](http://plugins.pocketmine.net/) and [Poggit](https://poggit.pmmp.io) or just search GitHub.

 ### For developers
  * [Latest API documentation](https://jenkins.pmmp.io/job/PocketMine-MP-doc/doxygen/) - Doxygen documentation generated from development